Pericarditis

-Pericarditis is an inflammation and swelling of the thin, saclike tissue that surrounds the heart (pericardium).
-It causes very sharp chest pain and happens because the inflamed layers of the pericardium rub against each other, causing chest pain.
+Pericarditis is the inflammation and swelling of the thin, sac-like tissue surrounding the heart (pericardium).
+It causes very sharp chest pain because the inflamed layers of the pericardium rub against each other.

 Pericarditis is usually mild and resolves on its own.
 Medication and, in rare situations, surgery may be used to treat more severe cases.
-Early detection and treatment of pericarditis may assist to lower the risk of long-term consequences.
+Early detection and treatment of pericarditis can help in lowering the risk of long-term consequences.

 Symptoms of Pericarditis